itzDJ/djvim/README.md

 ```

 ## TODO
-- Reformat files in lua/core to have plugin configs in a plugins directory
 - Setup a formatter, like prettier, to format on save
 - View and change tab value (2 or 4 spaces or tab)
 - LSP into CMP (either always on or while Copilot is disabled)